ministryofjustice/et-admin/README.md

 ### Important Environment Variables

+#### CLOUD_PROVIDER

+Defaults to 'amazon' at the moment - valid values are 'amazon' and 'azure'

+This switch will eventually be removed, it is only present for the transition from amazon to azure

 #### ATOS_API_URL

 The admin provides a basic ATOS API client to read the zip files that have been